snap-stanford/snap-python/doc/source/reference/GetWccs.rst

 GetWccs
 '''''''

-.. function:: GetWccs (Graph, CnComV)
+.. function:: GetWccs ()

-Returns all weakly connected components in *Graph*.
+A graph method that returns all weakly connected components in a graph.

 Parameters:

-- *Graph*: graph (input)
+- None

-    A Snap.py graph or a network.
+Return value:

-- *CnComV*: :class:`TCnComV`, a vector of connected components (output) Vector of all weakly-connected components.
+- *CnComV*: :class:`TCnComV`, a vector of connected components Vector of all weakly-connected components.
 Each component consists of a TIntV vector of node ids.

-Return value:

-- None

 The following example shows how to calculate all weakly-connected components in